-- In the Stream graph, drag the stream to the new parent stream. - In the Streams tab (graph, list, or tree view), right-click the stream, select Edit Stream 'stream_name'..., and enter a new parent in the Stream dialog.
+- In the Stream graph, drag the stream to the new parent stream. - In the Streams tab (list or tree view) or the Stream Graph Tab, right-click the stream, select Edit Stream 'stream\name', and enter a new parent in the Stream dialog.